 Option B - Essay

-You may develop your own question and agree it with the tutor in advance.
+You may develop your own question, agreed with the tutor in advance.
 It should be focused on one or two of the plays studied.
 It should have a clear thesis statement and develop an argument that answers the question.